 in a slow boat will have you at the next safe (and mostly exciting) destination every evening before dark.
 So, if you count the numbered travel days, you

 will instantly know how many "travel days" you need to reach your any of the best destinations on the entire Great Loop.

 For example, Chicago is #94.
 That means it took us 94-travel days to get there from Ft.
 Pierce where we began our journey.
-If we want to know
+If we want to know how

-all the more interesting destinations along the way.
+more interesting destinations along the way.
 You will also need days not cruising simply to rest.
 Count on it!